calibro/calibro.github.io/about.md

 We are interested in exploring new pathways at the intersection between design, data visualization and humanities.
 We use the potential of data visualization and information design to provide innovative and engaging visual tools for clients, users and researchers, embracing complexity and aesthetics.

-Our background is in communication design and for several years we worked together at [DensityDesign Research Lab](http://www.densitydesign.org) at Politecnico di Milano.
 In the past few years we have been involved in research, consulting and teaching activities for several public and private institutions.

 For new collaborations and projects contact us at [hello@calib.ro](hello@calib.ro)